-5.5 Seasonality
+5.5 Seasonality/ Critical Flow

 The use of data collected throughout the year at multiple stations in each ecoregion to set the target addresses seasonal variation.
 Instantaneous flow and suspended-sediment data were used to develop the TMDL targets for each ecoregion.
 These data were collected throughout the year and would account for all seasons of the calendar year, changing atmospheric conditions (including rainy and dry seasons and high and low temperatures), and the periods representative of critical conditions.
+The critical condition is the Q1.5 flow or the effective discharge and is not related to a specific season.